(As amended up to September 2017)

 (2) Retiring officers or ordinary committee members wishing to stand for an office other than that which they are vacating must be nominated for such office in accordance with Rule 25.3.

 (1) A postal or electronic ballot must not be held if there are no nominations for any one (1) particular office or insufficient nominations for ordinary members of the Committee.

-(2) In such event the election must be held at the annual general meeting and, for this purpose, full financial members may propose and second nominations from the floor of the meeting with the consent of the person nominated.
+(2) In such event the election must be held at the annual general meeting and, for this purpose, Individual members who are fully financial, and Life members, may propose and second nominations from the floor of the meeting with the consent of the person nominated.

 If the valid nominations received do not exceed the number required to fill the respective offices then the person or persons nominated shall be declared elected.

 If the valid nominations received exceed the number required to fill the respective offices, a separate secret ballot must be held for each vacant position.
 Ballot papers shall be prepared listing the candidates in alphabetical order.
 Voting will be by simple majority.